TDE COVID PROTOCOL (PLAN FOR PROTECTION)

 - Any and all credit issued will be only valid for the following 12 months of date issued.

-- Track events/schools run in the rain or shine, rain is a very good learning tool.
+- The Drivers Edge is not responsible for weather issues.
+Track events/schools run in the rain or shine, changing weather is a very good learning tool for all drivers and racers.